absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

                                       // time in seconds, after this time w/o receiving a valid room temperature
                                       // via MQTT fallback to IU temperature sensor value
 ```
+If the timeout occurs, and the system falls back to IU temperature, it will return to using the MQTT room temperature if the MQTT messages resume

 ## Behaviour when changing AC mode ([support.h](src/support.h))
 Per default the power on/off state is not changed, when you change the AC mode (e.g. heat, dry, cold etc.).